gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

     - Group Manager, as the entity responsible for a set of groups where communications are secured with Group OSCORE.
 In this document, the Group Manager acts as Resource Server.

-    - Authentication credential, as the set of information associated to an entity, including that entity's public key and parameters associated to the public key.
+    - Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 Additionally, this document makes use of the following terminology.